-There are three broad functions of the government: Legislative which makes laws, the executive which implements laws and the Judiciary which interpret laws.
+There are three broad functions of the government: the Legislative which makes laws, the executive which implements laws, and the Judiciary which interprets laws.
 These heads are independent of each other and this separation of power maintains a fair system of administration.

 What does Interpretation of Statute mean?